OnePetDev/one-pet-data/microservices.md

 # Microservices in Google Cloud
 {: .no_toc }

-These microservices are run as Google Cloud Funcions triggered by  cron configured in the Google Cloud scheduler.
+Microservices run as Google Cloud Funcions triggered by  cron configured in the Google Cloud scheduler.

 ### Sending Active Subscribers from Recharge to klaviyo
 Scheduler: adding_charge_count_to_recharge_subs_id